Qsland/Learning-Resources/README.md

 I realized that if I just read or practice aimless maybe I will forget them very soon.
 That's painful.
 Why I am soooo stupid？ Or maybe it's just because I am too lazy.
 Anyway I don't want to remember those important knowledge by read or recite.
 Here, I will try my best to thinking and explaining in my own words.

 > Gather up your courage and write something, just like you gathered up your courage and wrote these awkward words today.

+## Daily Reading
+> Prepare for my next idea.
+> Collecting some sentences...